htczion/Zion-SKR-SDK/README.md

 The below architecture diagram describes the components involved when we implement the Social Key Recovery.

 ![Architecture](media/architecture.png "Architecture")
+*Note: The HTC Public Key Server stores only the public key for encryption purposes.
+The private key is only stored in the TEE.*

 * Wallet app
   * Android